Jason Diamond

-Jason B. Diamond, M.D., F.A.C.S. (born December 21, 1970 in Glen Ridge, New Jersey) is an American plastic surgeon and television personality.
+Jason B. Diamond, M.D., F.A.C.S. (born December 21, 1970, in Glen Ridge, New Jersey) is an American facial plastic surgeon(ENT) and television personality.

 Early life

 Diamond attended the University of Rochester School of Medicine.

 Career

 Diamond has appeared on the E!
 Network show, Dr. 90210.
 Diamond has been featured in various print media, such as People Magazine, Vogue, Elle, and Marie Claire.

 In 2010, Diamond got his license to perform surgery in Dubai.

 He is in private practice specializing in facial plastic and reconstructive surgery and has offices in Beverly Hills, New York City, Dubai, and Moscow.